What Else Science Requires of Time

 Because the big bang happened about 14 billion years ago, you would think at first that no visible object can be more than 14 billion light-years from Earth, but this would be a mistake.
 Spatial separation in the universe is allowed to be faster than the speed of light, despite relativity theory.
 The increasing separation of clusters of galaxies over the last 14 billion years is why astronomers can see about 45 billion light-years in any direction and not just 14 billion light-years.

 During the first three-quarters of the twentieth century, it was commonly believed that the entire universe was created in the big bang, and time itself came into existence then.
 So, the day of the big bang was a day without a yesterday.
 Questions about what happened before the big bang were considered to be unscientific, like asking, “Which way is north of the North Pole?”
 However, with the appearance of the big bang theory of eternal inflation in the late 20th century, the question of what happened before our big bang has been resurrected as scientifically legitimate.
-Nevertheless, there is no consensus among cosmologists as to exactly what happened before the big bang if anything.
+Nevertheless, there is no consensus among cosmologists as to exactly what happened before the big bang.

 The big bang theory is considered to be confirmed in astronomy, but the version called the theory of inflation is still unconfirmed.
 Here is the argument in favor of it, followed by an elaboration of its details.
-The cosmic microwave background radiation reaching Earth from all directions is on average the same cold temperature everywhere, about 2.725 degrees Kelvin or about minus 455 degrees Fahrenheit, but with ripples everywhere on the order of a hundred-thousandth of a degree.
+The cosmic microwave background radiation reaching Earth from all directions is on average the same cold temperature everywhere, about 2.725 degrees Kelvin or about minus 455 degrees Fahrenheit, but with small temperature differences in different directions on the order of a hundred-thousandth of a degree.
 Room temperature, by comparison, is 300 degrees Kelvin.
 The classical big bang theory can account for the number 2.725 but not for temperature’s uniformity in all directions at the largest scale nor for the slight deviations in uniformity in temperature on the order of a hundred-thousandth of a degree.
 The big bang theory of inflation can account for these cosmological features, and in the early 21st century, the vast majority of cosmologists say there are no better accounts.
 The claim that there are no better accounts is challenged in (Ijjas, et. al., 2017).

 The theory of inflation postulates that extremely early in the big bang process there was exponential inflation of space, or perhaps a small patch of space, due to the presence of a gram of very dense material having negative pressure.